sixslimemc/loggr__legacy1/README.md

 It does **not** provide any logging behavior implementation.

+# Usage

-### Conventions:
+### Log Format

-A 'log entry' has the following components:
+Loggr defines a 'log entry' as an object with the following components:
 | NBT path | Type | Description |
 |--|--|--|
 | `message` | any | The information carried by this log entry. |